dot-base/fu/README.md

 ## Code Organization
 * `components`: Add your custom UI components here
 * `pages`: Add your custom views here.
 Most probably you will only need the `dashboard.vue` file
 * `server/api`: Add your custom data models with mock data here.
 The API can be consumed in the views with `useFetch("/api/your-file-name")`.
 See the `dashboard.vue` and `observation.ts` files for reference.
+For data model refer to the [FHIR standard](https://hl7.org/fhir/resourcelist.html).

 ## Technology used